icerpc/icerpc-docs/pages/slice/index.md

 }
 ```

-The Slice compiler parses this Slice interface and generates code in your favorite programming language.
-The resulting
+The Slice compiler augmented by the IceRPC + Slice integration parses this Slice interface and generates code in the
-generated code offers you a convenient typed RPC API implemented using IceRPC requests and responses.
+programming language of your choice.
+The resulting generated code offers you a convenient typed RPC API implemented
+using IceRPC requests and responses.

 {% grid %}